Bijan-K/AI-Tech-Checkpoint/README.md

 As there are better and better models coming out everyday, I made this list to at least have a general grasp on the technology as a whole.

 This is a concise mostly personal collection of some of the AI technologies & researches that I have came across.

-This list does not endorse anything or is competing with any other List.
-It simply wishes to be informative(and for myself mostly).
+This list simply wishes to be informative.

 ### Other resources